Bend Headquarters

 • Ability to work in all-weather conditions, including extreme heat, cold, and rain.

-• Performing duties in inclement weather on steep terrain.
+• Performing duties in inclement weather on uneven terrain.

-• Standing, walking, bending, hiking/carrying a 50 lb. backpack for long hours.
+• Standing, walking, bending, hiking/carrying a heavy backpack for long hours.

 • Ability to drive 10 passenger vans and 4WD vehicles.